cosmicjs/fyre-starter/README.md

 Built with React, uses the Cosmic JS CMS with imagery provided by the Unsplash Extension.
 [Install to your Cosmic JS Bucket here](https://cosmicjs.com/apps/fyre-starter).

 Disclaimer: This is a joke.
-Please don't use it to defraud people with Ja Rule.
+Please don't use it to defraud people with Ja Rule. :joy: